bbc/tams/docs/adr/0039-remove-pre-actions.md

 This option would see the specification left as it is.

 * Good, because it doesn't require breaking changes to the API
-* Bad, becuase it means client-specified Object IDs may not work in all cases
+* Bad, because it means client-specified Object IDs may not work in all cases
 * Bad, because clients have to parse Object IDs to identify bucket IDs which need pre-actions performing
 * Bad, because it is currently difficult to ensure pre-actions are implemented correctly
 * Bad, because it's a non-trivial part of the spec that we have no real use cases for

-### Option 2: Move bucket ID to a seperate parameter
+### Option 2: Move bucket ID to a separate parameter

 This option would see pre-actions remain, but elevate bucket IDs to their own parameter in `put_urls`.

 * Good, because it would allow pre-actions to be compatible with client-specified Object IDs
 * Good, because it means clients don't have to parse Object IDs to identify buckets names for pre-actions
-* Neutral, becuase its a breaking change to pre-actions workflows
+* Neutral, because its a breaking change to pre-actions workflows
 * Bad, because it is currently difficult to ensure pre-actions are implemented correctly
 * Bad, because it persists a non-trivial part of the spec that we have no real use cases for